A short story

 by T.Z.
 Barry

 The boy’s dinner time passed, and his hunger grew with each step he took through the dense forest, which unfortunately did not contain any nutrient machines.
 The boy could make it home in less than thirty minutes on his glider, but on foot, it was an almost four-hour trek.
-A boy his age could handle a walk that distance, but not on an empty stomach and not while carrying a glider on his back.
+A boy his age could handle a walk that distance, but not on an empty stomach while carrying a glider on his back.

 The sun began to set on the forest, and the boy became dizzy.
 He couldn’t stop to rest, however; for darkness was looming.
 He tried to press on through the hunger and exhaustion, but the conditions proved too potent, and he fainted.

-The boy awoke hours later with the moon shining over his aching head instead of the sun.
+The boy awoke several hours later with the moon shining over his aching head instead of the sun.
 The boy had a natural fear of the dark, and his home was still two hours away.
 Desperate, he ditched his heavy glider and continued running alone through the dark forest.

 It wasn’t long until the dizziness returned, and the boy was forced to stop and rest against a tree.
 Hanging on the branch above his throbbing head, he noticed a red apple glistening in the moonlight.
 The boy looked around the forest, but there were no people for miles.
 He tore the apple from the tree and ate it to the core.

 The luscious fruit gave the boy the energy he needed to continue his trip, and he safely made it home two hours later.
-He told no one of what happened in the forest— not even his parents— and as he fell asleep that night, he thought no one would ever know.
+He told no one of what happened in the forest—not even his parents—and as he fell asleep that night, he thought no one would ever know.

 The defendant never denied his crime, but as he told his story, the Judge couldn’t help but feel sympathy.
 After all, the boy was only twelve years old, and he was under extenuating circumstances that night in the forest.
-However, the Judge knew the law was explicit: “No living thing may take the life of another living thing, be it man, animal, or plant.”
+However, the law was explicit: “No living thing may take the life of another living thing, be it man, animal, or plant.”
 Just as explicit was the punishment: “An eye for an eye.”